Six new deaths linked to COVID-19 in Ottawa

 -

-Ottawa Public Health also reported 308 new cases of COVID-19 on Friday, but that number is an underestimate due to limited PCR testing criteria.
+Ottawa Public Health reported 309 new cases of COVID-19 in Ottawa on Thursday, bringing the total number of cases during the pandemic to 58,792.
+The number of new cases is an underestimate of the true number of people with COVID-19 due to limited testing.

-There have been 687 COVID-19 related deaths in Ottawa since the start of the pandemic.

 OTTAWA'S KEY COVID-19 STATISTICS